Yasashari/C4-contest/Chainlink1.md

 ## Overflow is possible due to downcasting.
+So Operator unstacking reverted.

 what [_calculateForfeitedRewardDistribution()](https://github.com/code-423n4/2023-08-chainlink/blob/main/src/rewards/RewardVault.sol#L1579) function does is distribute the forfeited Amount to the rest of the remaining stakers.
 There is a [division](https://github.com/code-423n4/2023-08-chainlink/blob/main/src/rewards/RewardVault.sol#L1591C7-L1591C82) to calculate vestedRewardPerToken.Then finally its downcast to unit80 [here](https://github.com/code-423n4/2023-08-chainlink/blob/main/src/rewards/RewardVault.sol#L1556C1-L1558C95).
 Issue is if the amountOfRecipientTokens is gonna be very small amount then its going to be a overflow due to downcasting to uint80. amountOfRecipientTokens can be a small value after slashing.
 Since stackers are unable to unstake so that remaining balance is in a [dust](https://github.com/code-423n4/2023-08-chainlink/blob/main/src/pools/StakingPoolBase.sol#L478C3-L481C6).
 But slashers able to slash such that remaining balance is gonna be [dust](https://github.com/code-423n4/2023-08-chainlink/blob/main/src/pools/OperatorStakingPool.sol#L326).